bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 }
 ```

 But why if now you want to `filter` out?
 What if you want to apply other functions such as `map`?
 The code above doesn't flow compared with the `reactive` way. `RxSwift` provides other features that `property observer` doesn't provide such as executing code on main/background thread.
+What we two or more objects want to do something with a change in the device orientation?
+More lines of code.

 One at a time, you will learn with me.

 ### Last Remarks
 I've much talked about `RxSwift` such as `Observables`, `Subject`, and so on.
 If you want to get `RxSwift` down the road, feel free to join the mailing list to get updated in the next post.